BIOL275-MSUM/eda-tdedvall/README.md

 will separate the observations variable by “specimen” and the country variable by “United States” and “Canada”.
-The purpose of this research question would relate to ecological conservation and in what human disturbed areas solidago altissima growth frequency is higher.
+The purpose of this research question would relate to ecological conservation and in what human disturbed areas sol*idago altissima* growth frequency is higher.
 As well as, studying how plants can better adapt to the rapidly growing human disturbed areas.
-Although the species can tolerate the rough conditions created by humans, I would predict for solidago altissima to have a higher species frequency in less human disturbed area, such as Canada.
+Although the species can tolerate the rough conditions created by humans, I would predict for *solidago altissima* to have a higher species frequency in less human disturbed area, such as Canada.
 Areas disturbed by humans can create harsh terrain for life to survive in.
-Certain negative terrain characteristics present could prove to be nutrient taxing, along with other threats that could pose a greater risk to the fitness of solidago altissima.
+Certain negative terrain characteristics present could prove to be nutrient taxing, along with other threats that could pose a greater risk to the fitness of *solidago altissima*.

 ## Introduction

-Solidago altissima (also known as the tall goldenrod) is a Northern American species of goldenrod wildflower and a member of Asteraceae, the Sunflower family.
+*Solidago altissima* (also known as the tall goldenrod) is a Northern American species of goldenrod wildflower and a member of the Asteraceae Sunflower family.
 It has a central stem, or stem clusters, 2 to 6 feet tall supporting masses of small, dark yellow, plume-like flowers.
 They are often found across large areas of the United States, northern parts of Mexico, and Canada.
-On rare occasions, Solidago altissima has been recorded in areas such as Japan, Africa, and southern parts of Asia.
+On rare occasions, *solidago altissima* has been recorded in areas such as Japan, Africa, and southern parts of Asia.
 Their native habitat includes dry to moist roadsides, thickets, prairies & open woods, making Solidago altissima common in human populated areas.